magentabusiness/magentabusiness.github.io/_includes/templates/iot-gateway/opcua-connector/opcua-attr-and-time-series-basic-section.md

 {% include images-gallery.liquid showListImageTitles="true" imageCollection=attrAndTimeseries %}

 You can enable a specific report strategy for each time series or attribute.
 This strategy defines how often
-data is sent to the ThingsBoard server.
+data is sent to the IoT Hub server.
 The following strategies are available:

-- **On report period** - sends data to ThingsBoard after the report period;
+- **On report period** - sends data to IoT Hub after the report period;
-- **On value change** - sends data to ThingsBoard when the value changes;
+- **On value change** - sends data to IoT Hub when the value changes;
-- **On value change and report period** - sends data to ThingsBoard when the value changes or after the report period;
+- **On value change and report period** - sends data to IoT Hub when the value changes or after the report period;
-- **On received** - sends data to ThingsBoard after receiving data from the device (default strategy).
+- **On received** - sends data to IoT Hub after receiving data from the device (default strategy).

 ![image](https://img.thingsboard.io/gateway/opc-ua-connector/opc-ua-gateway-configuring-10-ce.png)